Oil and gas prices rapidly rise as Iran war shows no signs of letting up

 “It’s crazy.
 It’s not needed, especially at a time when people are already struggling, but not unexpected from all this turmoil that’s going on,” said Mark Doran, who was pumping gas in Middlebury, Vermont Friday.
 “I don’t think there’s been an end in sight to any Middle East conflict that’s been started by us, so the fact that they say that there’s going to be an end that quickly is not believable, and the Middle East is, you know, a place that the U.S. is not going to solve.”

-On Monday, President Donald Trump said that the U.S. expected its military operations against Iran to last four to five weeks but has " the capability to go far longer."
-And on Friday, Trump appeared to rule out talks with Iran absent its "unconditional surrender."
+President Donald Trump said Monday that the U.S. expected its military operations against Iran to last four to five weeks but has “ the capability to go far longer.”
+On Friday, Trump appeared to rule out talks with Iran absent its “unconditional surrender.”

 “The more news we get, the more it seems like this is going to last a really long time,” said Al Salazar, head of macro oil and gas research at Enverus.